 They require a moderate activity level, around 20-30 minutes of exercise a day, but are well suited for city or country living.
 Goldendoodles don't require as much exercise as Labradoodles.
 Both would be a great addition to your therapy dog team that visits nursing homes.
 However, they're not great guard dogs!

-What about health issues or health problems?
-Make sure to talk with your breeder about allergic reactions to anything in the environment, progressive retinal atrophy, elbow dysplasia, and hip dysplasia.
-Many purebred dogs have possible health issues and mixed breeds do as well.
+When it comes to potential health problems, make sure to talk with your breeder about allergic reactions to anything in the environment, progressive retinal atrophy, elbow dysplasia, and hip dysplasia.
+Many purebred dogs have possible health issues and mixed breeds do as well as they age.

 Do you live with either breed?
 Share them at our Wide Open Pets Facebook!